prefab-cloud/prefab-cloud-docs-web/docs/sdks/python.md

 ## Debugging

 At this time, it's not possible to dynamically control the loglevel of the prefab client itself.
-Instead control the Prefab client's log level by changing the `prefab_client_log_level` in the `Options` class at start up.
+Instead control the Prefab client's log level by changing the `bootstrap_loglevel` in the `Options` class at start up.

 By default this level is set to `Logging.WARNING`